irritant/serialist-grammar/README.markdown

 ### Rows

-Serialist-Grammar accepts rows for pitch class, octave, dynamics and duration.
+Serialist-Grammar accepts rows for pitch class, octave, dynamics, duration and arbitrary data.
 Row types may be placed in any order and used as many times as you want.

 #### Pitch Class